About Sophie Howarth

-Sophie Howarth, during a 30-year career in photography, has specialised in social documentary and commercial photography, and now makes her living as an exhibiting artist.
+Sophie Howarth, during a 30-year career, specialised in commercial and rock & roll photography.
+She now makes her living as an exhibiting artist.

 The key theme in Sophie's art is reverence - found in the environment, far-off-lands, festivals, and the everyday.

-A graduate of Sydney’s National Art School, her early practice flourished in the demanding, creative environment of Australia's rock music scene.
+A graduate of Sydney’s National Art School, her talent emerged during the heyday of Australia's rock music festival scene.

-There, she earned an access-all-areas pass as an official photographer for the iconic Big Day Out; toured through Arnhem Land with legendary Aboriginal performers, Gurrumul Yunupingu and the Saltwater Band; and became a staff photographer for Rolling Stone Australia.
+Sophie was the official photographer for the Big Day Out (earning a coveted access-all-areas pass); toured Arnhem Land with legendary Aboriginal performers, Gurrumul Yunupingu and the Saltwater Band; and was a photographer for Rolling Stone Australia magazine.

-Her rock & roll archive is now an important document of Australian and international music culture, from the 1990s to the mid-2000s which attracts interest from gallery and museum curators - featured in exhibitions such as Unpopular (Powerhouse Museum, Sydney, 2022-2023).
+Her rock & roll archive is an important document of Australian and international music culture (1992-2014) and featured in exhibitions such as Unpopular - Museum of Applied Arts and Sciences (2022-2023).

-A solo retrospective of Sophie's work, Behind the Lens with Sophie Howarth, developed and curated by Glasshouse Regional Gallery Port Macquarie (2021), diarised and celebrated the anthology of imagery created by Sophie to date - telling individual stories, capturing experiences, culture, and land.
+A solo retrospective of Sophie's work, Behind the Lens with Sophie Howarth, curated by Glasshouse Gallery Port Macquarie (2021-2022), diarised and celebrated the anthology of imagery created by Sophie - telling individual stories, capturing experiences, culture, and land.
+It showcased;